 I love to tell a story about four snails who were crossing the sidewalk a few blocks from my house one fine summer day.
 I was out on my daily walk with my little dog, Gizmo.
 I had been meditating intensely for several days.
-My mind was open and clear.
-The sun was warm and inviting.
+My mind was open and clear, and the sun was warm and inviting.
+I felt deeply connected to my world.
 Everything was vivid and fresh.
-I felt deeply connected to my world like I could literally perceive the sacredness of life.
-Then, right there in front of me, I saw four snails slowly crossing the sidewalk.

 As I pondered the creatures before me, all I could think was they resembled the periwinkles I used to see on the rocky shorelines of Maine when I was a child.
 Silly as it sounds, my first thought was, “How did you guys get way out here?”
-Then a page from a story book flashed in my mind.
+Then, oddly enough, a page from a story book flashed in my mind.
 I realized I was looking at snails.

-In my heightened state of awareness, my heart overflowed with joy because of this encounter with these four snails.
+In my heightened state of awareness, my heart overflowed with joy for these four snails.
 That’s why when a woman walked out her front door and onto the sidewalk, I immediately called attention to the scene.
-I just knew she would want to see this marvelous sight.
+I just knew she would want to see them too.

 “Oh, I know,” she said.
 “Aren’t they gross.
 They crawl up and down my house all the time.
 I hate them!”

-Not wanting to appear discourteous, I just smiled and wished her a good day.
+Not wanting to appear discourteous, I just smiled and wished her a nice day.
 Shortly after that, I walked on, considering what had occurred.

-The mechanics of it aren’t as important as clearly knowing you and I see things differently.
+The mechanics of it aren’t as important as clearly knowing that you and I see things differently.
 That’s just the way it is.
 As a result, you have your reality; I have mine.
-It’s only to the degree that our perceptions and opinions are similar that we can share our realities.
+Only to the degree that our perceptions and opinions are similar can we share our realities.

-Just to be clear, if those snails had been crawling up and down my house all day, I might have had a different impression of them too.
+Just to be clear, though, if those snails had been crawling up and down my house all day, I might have had a different impression of them too.